Updated February 12, 2023

 Camplux Portable Outdoor Tankless Propane Water Heater

-The Camplux BW264 is one of the Best RV Tankless Water Heaters and was designed for camping and RV vacation.
+The Camplux BW264 is one of the Best RV Tankless Water Heaters in 2023 and was designed for camping and RV vacation.
 It is easy to install and can be mounted outside or indoors as long as there is some kind of vent flue pipe to handle the gases emitted from the propane flame.
 The ignition system is paired with a D-cell alkaline battery, so you can really run this cool tankless water heater off the grid.
 It is designed to produce a comfortable 2.64 gallon of hot water per minute heated by a 68,000 BTU propane burner.
 This RV instantaneous water heater does not come with a water pump but will work with most standard 12 volt water pumps.
 Camplax offers its own 12-volt 1.6 GPM flow pump, specifically designed to work with this model.
 The Camplux BW 2644 also has an eco / full switch function that helps you use less propane during the summer months!
 It works great with the Camplux 12V 1.6 GPM water pump.
 It is designed with “dry burning protection” as well as a special flame failure device and anti-freeze protection.

 The Camplux Propane Water Heater is a small, compact and lightweight option that will provide you uninterrupted hot water flow rate of 1.26 gallons per minute.
 It is designed to be 11.5% more energy efficient than standard tank heaters and delivers a maximum of 28,000 BTU.
 This water heater works best with the Camplux 12 volt water pump but is compatible with other modified versions of the 12 volt, 1.2 gallon per minute water pump.
 The Camplux heater is designed with various safety features including protection from overheating, freezing, flame failure, low water flow, high water pressure and dry burning.
 In the event that it detects any of the above complications, an automatic shut-off switch will immediately turn off the heater.
 If it is attached to a propane tank it is recommended to use it in a ventilated place.